-II.5 Cooperation with other shareholders (acting in concert)
+II.4 Cooperation with other shareholders (acting in concert)

-II.5.1 Compulsory notification of a substantial interest in a Dutch listed company
+II.4.1 Compulsory notification of a substantial interest in a Dutch listed company

 Shareholders are becoming increasingly more active and are making increasing use of their shareholders' rights.
 Institutional investors who take their role as active shareholders seriously can make contact with each other and generally do so with the objective of sharing information and research efforts.
 In certain circumstances, however, close cooperation between shareholders can lead to an obligation to notify on the grounds of section 5:45, par.
-5 of the Wft.
+5 Financial Supervision Act [Netherlands]).
 This section stipulates that a person is deemed to have the disposal of the votes of which a third party has the disposal, if it has concluded a (verbal or written) agreement with this third party that provides for a "long-term common policy" on casting votes (for a longer period, in any event, than a single general meeting); this is also referred to as acting in concert.
-This is what is known as a notification of a substantial unit, on the grounds of which shareholders must notify the AFM when certain of the threshold values referred to in chapter 5.3 of the Wft have been reached/fallen below.
-The minimum threshold for notification has presently been set at at least 5 percent of the issued capital or votes in a listed company.
+This is what is known as a notification of a substantial unit, on the grounds of which shareholders must notify the AFM when certain of the threshold values referred to in chapter 5.3 Financial Supervision Act [Netherlands] have been reached/fallen below.
+The minimum threshold for notification has presently been set at least 5% of the issued capital or votes in a listed company16.
 The consequence of the notification is that the notification is included in a register that can be inspected by the general public.
 It is important for institutional investors to know when cooperation is so close that it is held to be acting in concert.
-The situations in which acting in concert exists must be clear in order to prevent institutional investors from rightly (but possibly wrongly as well) being faced with negative publicity or confronted with sanctions under administrative law and/or civil law, in the event of noncompliance with the notification rules 14.
+The situations in which acting in concert exists must be clear in order to prevent institutional investors from rightly (but possibly wrongly as well) being faced with negative publicity or confronted with sanctions under administrative law and/or civil law, in the event of non-compliance with the notification rules17.

-In November 2009 the AFM issued the following guidance relating to the guestion of when acting in concern exists in the sense of chapter 5.3 of the Wft:
+In November 2009 the AFM issued the following guidance relating to the question of when acting in concern exists in the sense of chapter 5.3 of the Financial Supervision Act [Netherlands]: